MaximumMaxxx/ObsidianRam/README.md

 - Copy the plugin to your obsidian plugins directory

 #### Store install
-- Whever I get around to it
+- Whenver I get around to it

 **You need an api key from wolframalpha to use this**